piedoom/doomy.org/content/2023-12-16-bevy-jam-4/index.md

 +++
-title = "Bevy Jam 4"
-author = "doomy"
-description = "Bevy game jam 4"
+title = "I submitted a game to Bevy Jam 4 and it was pretty cool" author = "doomy" description = "Thoughts on working with Bevy in version 0.12 to make a 3D marble game"

 [taxonomies]
 tags = ["rust", "gamedev", "bevy"]
 +++

-- how have things changed?
-- my workflow
-- what could have been better

 I submitted an entry to the 4th #bevy jam this December, with the theme of " That's a LOT of Entities!".
 As a big fan of the [*Marble Blast